SphereSRYN/React-Course2022/meme-generator/learned.md

          5. How do you watch for a form submit?
-How can you trigger a form submit? onSubmit handler on the `form` element.
+How can you trigger a form submit?
+            - Can watch for the submit with an onSubmit handler on the `form` element.
+            - Can trigger the form submit with a button click.

 ## SyntheticBaseEvent